Stewie Loves Lois

-"Stewie Loves Lois" is the first episode of the fifth season of the animated comedy series Family Guy, an episode produced for Season 5.
+"Stewie Loves Lois" is the first episode of the fifth season of the animated comedy series Family Guy.
 It originally aired on Fox on September 10, 2006.
 The episode features Stewie becoming overly affectionate with his mother Lois after an incident.

 Meanwhile, Peter gets a prostate exam from Dr. Hartman, but believes that he has been raped instead, and decides to prosecute his doctor in court.

 The episode was written by Mark Hentemann and directed by Mike Kim.
 It received mostly mixed reviews from critics for its storyline, and many cultural references.
 According to Nielsen ratings, it was viewed in 9.93 million homes in its original airing.
 The episode featured guest performances by Ellen Albertini Dow, Dave Boat, Phil LaMarr, Kevin Michael Richardson and Anne-Michelle Seiler, along with several recurring guest voice actors for the series.

 Plot

 Quahog becomes the subject of a flu epidemic, and Peter goes to see Dr. Hartman for a vaccine.
 Although the vaccines are in short supply and must be saved for the elderly, Peter manages to get one anyway (by pretending to fall onto the syringe).
 While looking through Peter's papers, Hartman realizes that Peter has not had a prostate exam.
 Peter agrees to get one, despite not knowing what it involves.
-Upon receiving the procedure, Peter feels sexually violated and proceeds to tell Lois about his ordeal, and she is rather unsupportive and finds it amusing, up to the point of cursing and calling him an idiot.
+Upon receiving the procedure, however, Peter feels sexually violated and proceeds to tell Lois about his ordeal, and she is rather unsupportive and finds it amusing, up to the point of cursing and calling him an idiot.
 He then suffers a mental breakdown and tells his friends about the incident, at which point they reveal that Dr. Hartman has also "raped" them.
 Peter decides to sue Hartman in a court of law, and Lois is unable to talk him out of it.

 Meanwhile, Stewie plays at the park with his teddy bear, Rupert.
 A vicious dog grabs Rupert from him and tears it to shreds.
 Lois runs after the dog, retrieves Rupert, and repairs him, causing Stewie to rethink all the bad thoughts he has had of Lois.
 Stewie becomes enamored with her, which she takes as refreshing at first, but eventually, she becomes exhausted and frustrated at his increased dependency and even has a nightmare of murdering him.
 Taking Brian's advice, she starts ignoring his demands for attention until he injures himself by falling down the stairs; Lois tries to apologize for her behavior, but Stewie is so disgusted by it that it causes him to hate her once again.